Search & Screening Procedures For Non-Faculty Positions

 Some positions may be filled without a search committee (generally these are entry level positions, custodial positions or grounds positions).
 Even when a search committee is not utilized, hiring managers are responsible for all hiring steps, beginning with 3.0.1 (Responsibilities of the Committee Chair).

 Search and screening committees are generally composed of three to five members, although they can be larger.
 One individual is identified as the committee chair.
 Depending on the level of the position, the hiring manager may act as the committee chair.
 Alternatively, the hiring manager may wish to abstain from the committee’s work and make a hiring decision after receiving recommendations from the search committee.

 Membership on the committee is usually driven by the nature of the position.
-Depending on the scope of the position’s responsibility, the committee may include staff members or faculty from areas across campus.
+Depending on the scope of the position’s responsibility, the committee should include staff members or faculty from areas across campus.